Gmail app was removed from my iPhone a few days later. I am still impressed by some design details.

 It’s just hard to zoom on Gmail app and it does not scale text well.
 Gmail, the image on the left, also cuts off edges on both left and right sides.
 It’s already a small display, every pixel is valuable.

 Gmail app does not support offline reading/sending emails.
 I usually utilise short time to read and trash my inbox in the morning.
-Offline reading is the most important feature I need when traveling, especially reception is not avaiable.
+Offline reading is the most important feature I need when traveling, especially reception is not available.

 Although switching account animations in Gmail app is super awesome, it takes 3 taps moving from my personal email account to work email.